jeff-160/Potato/README.md

 ## Compilation
 To compile and run your Potato project:
-1. Open up Windows PowerShell or the VSCode powershell terminal
+1. Open up Windows PowerShell or the VSCode PowerShell terminal
 2. `cd` to your project folder
 3. Enter `& .\compile.ps1`